MarcelinaFernando/travel-website/README.md

 The objective is to build a responsive website for a travel agency using only HTML and CSS.
 The first phase of development focuses on creating the mobile version (mobile-version).

+## Live Demo
+[Click the link to view the website] https://travel-website-6l1o.onrender.com

 ## Features

 - Responsive layout (Mobile First)